ncometa/eval_gnn/README.md

 # Evaluating Graph Neural Networks

-This repository provides a comprehensive and extensible framework for evaluating various Graph Neural Network (GNN) architectures on node and graph classification tasks.
+Code link for paper titled "Unpacking evaluation pitfalls in standard GNN benchmarks".
 The codebase is built upon the foundational work of the **tunedGNN paper** ([LUOyk1999/tunedGNN](https://github.com/LUOyk1999/tunedGNN)) and has been significantly enhanced with additional models, a unified experimental pipeline, and detailed result logging.

 ## 📜 Overview